 Firstly, we think it’s generally a good idea to avoid feeding your bearded dragon any insects that have been caught from the wild.
 You don’t know what these insects have been subjected to during their lifespan.
-They’ve probably picked up parasites for a start and parasites can make your bearded dragon sick.
-They may also have been sprayed with pesticides or herbicides.
+They may have been sprayed with pesticides or herbicides.
 There’s not much science around what these pesticides and herbicides can do to Bearded Dragons.
 It’s just best not to make yours the guinea pig.
-Finally, wild insects may have picked up all manner of toxins from the soil in which they grew up as larvae, and the side of the road where they might have been half an hour prior to being in your Beardie’s belly.
+Finally, wild insects may have picked up all manner of toxins from the soil in which they grew up as larvae, and the side of the road where they might have been half an hour prior to being in your Bearded Dragon’s belly.
 It’s much safer to buy food bred (and tested for parasites) from a reputable source.

 We detail below the staples, occasional live foods and live foods to avoid;

 Staple Live Foods

 These live insects are good to feed a bearded dragon regularly.
 We generally live feed an adult bearded dragon once or twice a week.
 Every other day is veggie day.
 Baby bearded dragons should be fed live food every day.
 A good rule of thumb is to provide as many insects as the bearded dragon wants in about a 15 to 20 minute sitting.